 Roughly speaking, you need to start R inside the debugger, load the code, send an interrupt, and then set the required breakpoints.

-See section "Finding entry points in dynamically loaded code" in Writing R Extensions.
-This manual is included in the R distribution, see Section 2.7 [What documentation exists for R?], page 6.
+See Section "Finding entry points in dynamically loaded code" in Writing R Extensions.

 8.3 How can I inspect R objects when debugging?

 The most convenient way is to call R_PV from the symbolic debugger.